prosyslab/optimuzz/README.md

 We provide following tools to employ Optimuzz.

+* `tools/build.py`: instruments and builds LLVM with a target file
+* `tools/harvest.py` collects unit test cases as seeds from LLVM of the targeted commit
+* `tools/targetline.py` asks an LLM to infer the target location from an LLVM commit
+* `tools/fuzz.py` runs our fuzzer.

 ```sh
 # Build LLVM with our instrumentation pass
 $ tools/build.py commit <commit-sha> <target-file> [--fresh]